 If necessary, you can attach explanatory graphics that support and clarify proposal.

-The following eligibility requirements apply:
+The following eligibility requirements applies:

 • The attachment must have a clear reference in proposal, and proposal must in turn refer to the attachment.
 The attachment is only accepted if this bidirectional reference is included.